 South Africa will look at rising star Rabada, who is returning from a one match suspension, to continue his form with a remarkable average of 23.69 in his young career and best figures of 7/112.
 Philander will be at his best with the new ball and has an average of 23.51 in his last 11 tests with best of 5/21.

 For England 122 match veteran Anderson will be looking to maintain his career average of 28.50.
 While his long term bowling partner Broad is averaging 28.82 in his last 8 test matches with a best of 4/33.
 All-rounder Ben Stokes has also been impressive with the ball averaging 25.14 in his last 8 test matches.

-Second test match winner
+Fourth test match winner

 Please note betting odds quoted are correct at time of publication and are subject to change.
 View the latest cricket betting odds

 England: Joe Root(c), Moeen Ali, James Anderson, Jonny Bairstow, Stuart Broad, Alastair Cook, Liam Dawson, Keaton Jennings, Dawid Malan, Toby Roland-Jones, Ben Stokes, Tom Westley, Steven Finn

 South Africa: Faf du Plessis(c), Hashim Amla, Temba Bavuma, Theunis de Bruyn, Quinton de Kock, Heino Kuhn, Keshav Maharaj, Aiden Markram, Morne Morkel, Chris Morris, Duanne Olivier, Andile Phehlukwayo, Vernon Philander, Kagiso Rabada, Dean Elgar

 Friday: Should be a dry day with heavy cloud cover – highs of 18C expected

 Saturday: Late morning and early afternoon will see persistent showers, but the day brightens as it goes on

 Sunday-Tuesday: More rain interruptions that were severely needed at The Oval last week.